What Is Sexual Coercion? Know Its Signs and How to Deal

 What to do after being sexually coerced?

+For someone who has faced sexual coercion, it is important to address their feelings and provide appropriate support.
 If you have been sexually coerced, here are some things to do.

 1. Revisit your value systems

 Not everyone bows to the demands that come with sexual coercion.
 Some people agree to the perpetrator’s terms while others stand their ground and reject vehemently.
 When you are sexually coerced, it is important to remember your value systems, particularly regarding sex.

 If you are fine with it after agreeing to their demands, you can accept.
 But if you know you would be heaping more guilt on yourself, it is best to walk away and avoid them.